-- 3.5.1 These Policies conform to the NPPF and TWLP Policies HO1 Housing Requirements, HO5 Affordable Housing Thresholds and percentages, HO6 Delivery of Affordable Housing, HO7 Specialist Housing Needs, HO10 Residential Development in the Rural Area, HO11 Affordable Rural Exceptions, BE1 Design Criteria, C3 Impact of Development on Highways, C4 Design of Roads and Streets, C5 Design of Parking, ER12 Flood Risk Management and SP4 Presumption in Favour of Sustainable Development. - 3.5.2 These Policies will help to deliver the NDP Objectives for housing and parking associated with new or renovated housing, housing in the High Ercall Conservation Area and housing in flood risk zones within the Neighbourhood Area.
+3.5.1 These Policies conform to the National Planning Policy Framework 2019 (NPPF) and Telford & Wrekin Local Plan 2011-2031 Policies HO1 Housing Requirements, HO5 Affordable Housing Thresholds and percentages, HO6 Delivery of Affordable Housing, HO7 Specialist Housing Needs, HO10 Residential Development in the Rural Area, HO11 Affordable Rural Exceptions, BE1 Design Criteria, C3 Impact of Development on Highways, C4 Design of Roads and Streets, C5 Design of Parking and ER12 Flood Risk Management.

+3.5.2 These Policies will help to deliver the Neighbourhood Plan Objectives for housing and parking associated with new or renovated housing, housing in the High Ercall Conservation Area and housing in flood risk zones within the Neighbourhood Area.
 The Parish Council notes that the Local Plan includes an appendix setting out the Local Planning Authority's guide to parking spaces for new residential development in rural areas.
 The provision of adequate parking in association with new dwellings was an important matter for respondents during the early consultation.
-The Parish Council expects the Local Planning Authority to recognise the high level of dependence on travel by car in Ercall Magna and that many new households will have more than one car and consequently to seek an appropriate number of free standing parking spaces per dwelling in new residential developments approved within the Neighbourhood Area.
+The Parish Council expects the local Planning Authority to recognize the high level of dependence on travel by car in Ercall Magna and that many new households will have more than one car and consequently to seek an appropriate number of free standing parking spaces per dwelling in new residential developments approved within the Neighbourhood Area.